As Number Of Confirmed Measles Cases Grow, Immunization Jumps By 500 Percent In Clark County

 — CNN (@CNN) February 4, 2019

-Some would argue that this surge in vaccination against Measles and other preventable diseases is a good thing.
+Some would argue that this surge in vaccination against measles and other preventable diseases is a good thing.
 However, Dr. Alan Melnick, the Clark County health officer overseeing the situation, would rather vaccination be an ongoing situation, not just a knee-jerk reaction to the current threat.

 “I would rather it not take an outbreak for this to happen,” he said.

 And, it’s not just Clark County that is seeing an increase in measles vaccination requests.
-Statewide across Washington, there has been an approximate jump by 30 percent when comparing last January to this one.
+Statewide across Washington, there has been an approximate jump by 30 percent when compared to last January.

-As previously reported by the Inquisitr, response to the surge in measles vaccination requests, government officials have been prompted to reevaluate the laws regarding vaccine exemption.
-In addition to that, officials have also sent letters out to families of 5,000 children in Multnomah County urging parents to have their children immunized by February 20 or risk not being able to send their children to school.
+As previously reported by the Inquisitr, in response to the surge in measles vaccination requests, government officials have been prompted to reevaluate the laws regarding vaccine exemption.
+In addition to that, officials have also sent letters out to families of 5,000 children in Multnomah County urging parents to have their children immunized by February 20, or risk not being able to send their children to school.

 For those who are rushing to be immunized, health officials advise that the vaccine takes approximately 72 hours to become effective against the measles virus.